 Sapa Sister Gom with her daughter

 Our spotlight this month is on Sapa Sisters, a trekking company in Mung Hoa, Vietnam.
 General Director Ylva Lindberg describes, “Sapa Sisters is a social enterprise, entirely owned and run by women.
 All guides are from the minority group Black Hmong.”
 She goes on to explain, “Hmong highlanders face much higher levels of poverty and have many barriers to accessing capital and business connections than other minority groups in Vietnam.”
-Since 2009, Lindberg and her team of Hmong women have worked hard to build a very successful tourism business, positively benefiting the women employed, the travellers, and the local community.
+Since 2009, Lindberg and her team of Hmong women have worked hard to build a very successful tourism business, positively benefiting the women employed, the travelers, and the local community.

 The beautiful Mung Hoa Valley